 Have you ever made a Pressure Cooker Cheesecake and looked forward to your dessert?
 You cut yourself a piece and take a bit.
 Bam, right in your face, last night’s dinner all over again.
 The Mealthy MultiPot package comes with an extra silicone gasket in a bright red color to match the red silicone mitts.

-While silicone gaskets are not expensive, the extra silicone gasket is a very nice incentive.
+While silicone gaskets are not expensive, the extra silicone gasket included with the Ninja Foodi is a very nice incentive.
 One gasket for sweets and one for savory food.

 Both Instant Pot and Mealthy have Apps to help users with their multi-cookers.